zgong103/Zhenhao-Gong/exampleSite/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I'm a Ph.D. candidate of Economics at the University of Connecticut.
+My research interest includes econometric theory, financial econometrics, and applications of machine learning methods for forecasting.
+During my Ph.D. study at UConn, I have taught undergraduate courses in econometrics and time series forecasting.
+My teaching interests are in quantitative methods for economics and business, as well as machine learning and open source programming (i.e. R/Python).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Zhenhao Gong.pdf" "newtab" >}}resumé{{< /staticref >}}.